 - Customer complaints – not all products will be perfect.
 Not all customers will be happy.
 There will be times when a customer is unhappy and wants a refund.
 Can you really deal with this?
 Do you feel a sense of accomplishment after fixing a problem?

 You also need to deal with financial losses.
-Whether you are serving a product or a service, you should be prepared to issue a refund, or replace the item that is broken or defective.
-This is going to cause a lot of headaches, but you need to be accountable for what you sell.
+Whether you are serving a product or a service, you should be prepared to issue a refund or replace the broken or defective item.
+This will cause a lot of headaches, but you need to be accountable for what you sell.

 Product Handling and Shipping

 As an online entrepreneur, you need to ship your items to your consumer.
 If you think this is easy, think again.

 Here are some things that go on behind the scenes:

 - Stocking and inventory – you need space to keep your inventory, and you need to manage the inventory.
 Some principles include first-in and first-out, and you also have to make sure that the items in your inventory are functional.

 - Packaging – you must prepare packing materials for your items.
 This includes plastic wrappers, bubble wraps, and boxes.
 You also need duct tape, other stuff.
 Plus, you also need to spend some time actually packing the goods.